Wells Fargo Personal Loan Review

 There are many benefits to taking out a personal loan from Wells Fargo.
 Current Wells Fargo customers will see the biggest return on their investment.

 - Current customers can receive a 0.50% interest rate discount simply for having an active Wells Fargo checking account.
-This will lower the loan rate, so it’s between 5.99% and 19.99%.

 - The application and approval process can take as little as 15 minutes and Wells Fargo often distributes the funds within a business day of approval.
 This is better than what many other banks offer.